 - How Terra project OWNERS can change the Google billing account

 - Using Terra without a Terra billing project

 - Adding users to a Terra billing project

-Terra runs on the Google Cloud Platform.
-All Terra costs, including storage, compute, and data egress, are ultimately billed via Google Billing Accounts.
+Because Terra runs on the Google Cloud Platform, all Terra costs, including storage, compute, and data egress, are ultimately billed via Google Billing Accounts.
 In order to be compatible with multiple cloud environments, institutional payment systems, and security requirements, the Terra interface does not directly display the Google Developers Console Billing interface.